department-of-veterans-affairs/va-digital-services-platform-docs/content/06-vets-developer-docs/04-vets-website/03-forms/02-common-definitions.md

 };
 ```

 We've imported the [Lodash FP (functional programming) library](https://github.com/lodash/lodash/wiki/FP-Guide) and using its `merge` function to merge our `ui:options` into the `fullNameUI` object, so that we don't have to redefine all of the configuration in there.
-All of the Lodash FP methods and utilities in `platform/utilities/data` treat objects as immutable, not modifying anything you pass in to them, so you can reuse `fullNameUI` in another spot in your form without worrying about having to remove the `ui:options` configuration we added.
+All of the Lodash FP methods treat objects as immutable, not modifying anything you pass in to them, so you can reuse `fullNameUI` in another spot in your form without worrying about having to remove the `ui:options` configuration we added.

 ## Things to watch out for